-An oldie-but-goodie is simply insulating your properties’ hot water pipes.
+An oldie-but-goodie is insulating your properties’ hot water pipes.
 The insulation can last decades, and often doesn’t cost much to install.
-By reducing wasted heat, you don’t affect renters’ showering experience, and you also waste less money having to cool the property in the summer, due to escaped heat from the pipes.
+You preserve the renters’ showering experience but still reduce wasted heat.
+You also waste less money having to cool the property in the summer due to escaped heat from the pipes.

 None of these property updates is a panacea all by itself, but as you start layering these updates in your property, you (or your renters) will start seeing the savings grow over time.

 Get creative with how you market your energy-efficient rental units.
 Push the green, eco-friendly message.
 Most of all, get extremely concrete (with actual numbers!) in your marketing, to drive the message home to prospective renters that they will save money by living in your property.

 If renters know they’re saving money on utilities, your higher rents will be an easier pill to swallow!